Whether you are a professional or do-it-yourself barber, a pair of quality shears can greatly improve the final results of a haircut.

 In this review and guide, we will be taking a look at all the best hair cutting shears – such as the Kinsaro Professional Hair Shears.

-Furthermore, we will also share with you important considerations to think about when buying shears, a few accessories you will want to consider, along with answering a list of frequently asked questions.
+Furthermore, we will also share with you important considerations to think about when making your decision.

-When buying hair cutting scissors, you will want to keep the following in mind:
+When buying shears, keep the following in mind:

-The standard shear size used by barbers is between 5″ and 6″ (source).
-Should you have larger hands, then you will want to start with a shear that is 6.5″ in length.
-Buying the right shear length is important as it allows for increased comfort, prevents hand fatigue, ultimately resulting in a better cutting motion range.
+- Total Length: The standard shear size used by barbers is between 5″ and 6″ (source).
+If you have larger hands, buy a shear at least 6″, preferably 6.5″ in length.
+Modestly sized hands should go with a 5″ shear.
+Regardless, a well-fitted shear will increase comfort, prevent hand fatigue, and provide a better cutting motion.

-Most barbers will have two shears that they rely on: a short and long shear.
-A short shear, typically having a 1.5″ to 2.0″ blade length, can comfortably navigate tight and detailed areas, particularly around the ear and neck area.
+- Blade Length: Most barbers will have two shears that they rely on: a short and long shear.
+A short shear will have a 1.5″ to 2.0″ blade length.
+This is for detailed work around the ear and neck area.
+A longer blade, around 2.5″ in length, is for cutting large amounts of hair.
+The increased leverage also makes it easier to cut through wet or thick hair as well.

 2. Type of Shears